Accreditations & Specializations

 Aisha is an RP (Qualifying) and holds an MACP degree.
 As someone who grew up with people around her struggling with mental illnesses, she knew she wanted to become a Psychotherapist.
 Aisha draws from multiple modalities, with her work grounded in Person-Centered Therapy.
 She also uses Trauma Focused Therapy, Acceptance and Commitment Therapy, Narrative Therapy, Internal Family Systems Therapy, Family Systems Therapy, Compassion Focused Therapy, Solution Focused Therapy and Emotionally Focused Therapy.
 In addition, she utilizes play and art with her clients.
 Aisha is adept at treating a wide range of ages and issues and also has 4+ years experience working with children in a therapeutic capacity, specifically Applied Behaviour Analysis therapy.
 She has worked with high level professionals such as lawyers and has experience working with individuals with depression, anxiety, navigating life transitions, family conflicts, stress, developmental disorders, intellectual disabilities, behavioural issues and improving confidence.
 Aisha is empathetic, culturally informed, draws from a holistic and integrative approach, wants her clients to reach their fullest potential and believes in a strong counsellor-client relationship.
 She provides services in English, tailors therapy to each person’s needs, is LGBTQIA+ friendly and promotes a space for all her clients to be their authentic self.

-Aisha has a particular interest in working with children that suffer from trauma and PTSD due to abuse (emotional, verbal, sexual, physical, financial).
+Aisha has a particular interest in working with children that suffer from trauma and PTSD due to abuse (emotional, verbal, sexual, physical, financial, cyber).

 Sarah is an Art Therapist/Psychotherapist (Qualifying) (CRPO) (TATI graduate diploma).
 She is a compassionate paractinioner who explores how creativity can help us heal, grow and connect.
-She is currently working on her major research project about intergenerational trauma using arts-based research.
 She is a former midwife who served families in Ottawa for 17 years providing pregnancy, birth and postpartum care.
 Sarah offers an empathetic, calm and non-judgmental space and provides services in English.
-She has experience facilitating art therapy groups for grief, adults with a history of childhood sexual abuse, and seniors in long term care.
+She has experience facilitating art therapy groups for postpartum support, grief, adults with a history of childhood sexual abuse and seniors in long term care.
 She feels passionate about supporting perinatal mental health, trauma survivors, caregivers experiencing burnout and those who identify as neurodivergent.
 She uses an integrative client-centered approach including somatic practices, mindfulness and narrative therapy.
 Sarah has completed extra training in self-compassion, perinatal art therapy and sand-tray therapy.
 With an anti-oppressive and culturally humble mindset, her guiding principles are collaboration, curiosity and liberation.
 She welcomes teens and adults of all cultural backgrounds, sexual orientations and gender identities.

 Megan (MA, RP, CCC, BC-DMT) is a somatic psychotherapist and clinical supervisor with 20 years of experience in the field and provides services in English.
 She holds a Masters degree in Counselling Psychology with a concentration in Dance/Movement Therapy and is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario.
 She is also a Canadian Certified Counsellor accredited by the Canadian Counselling and Psychotherapy Association (CCPA), a Board Certified Dance/Movement Therapist (ADTA), and a Dance/Movement Therapy Supervisor (DMTAC).
 Megan provides clinical supervision to interns as well as emerging and seasoned professionals.